 Purdue University

 Purdue University is a standout STEM school.
-It has produced 26 NASA astronauts, including Neil Armstrong, the first person to walk on the moon, and it is also home to the Krannert School of Management, a top-rated business program.
+It has produced 27 NASA astronauts, including Neil Armstrong, the first person to walk on the moon, and it is also home to the Daniels School of Business (renamed in 2023 from Krannert), a top-rated business program.

 - Founded: Purdue was founded in 1869 as a land-grant institution focused on science, technology, and agriculture.